 Indicator (c).
-Policy 900.00 states, "The program makes housing and program assignments for transgender or intersex residents in the facility on a case-by-case basis considering whether a placement would ensure the resident's health and safety, and whether the placement would present management or security problems."
-In the past year, the facility has housed no transgender individuals but reportedly had one case briefly in the months prior.
-Discussions with agency and facility leadership confirm that they have considered how to handle a transgender or intersex resident referral.
-If the individual is known at the time of referral as transgender or intersex, discussions can be had to understand the resident's housing needs, and history of requests in previous institutional settings and provide them with a description of the facility's plan to accommodate them.
-The Intake and Release Coordinator confirmed as a Reentry facility; they would likely receive information on the client's sexuality in the referral packet.
+Policy 900.00 states, "The program makes housing and program assignments for transgender or intersex residents in the facility on a case-by-case basis considering whether a placement would ensure the resident's health and safety and whether the placement would present management or security problems."
+In the past year, the facility has housed two transgender individuals.
+Discussions with agency and facility leadership confirm that they considered how to handle a transgender or intersex resident at time of referral.
+If the individual is known at the time of referral as transgender or intersex, discussions can be had to understand the resident's housing needs and history of requests in previous institutional settings and provide them with a description of the facility's plan to accommodate them.
+The Intake and Release Coordinator confirmed as a Reentry facility, they would likely receive information on the client's sexuality in the referral packet.
 The Program Director confirmed that a two-person room would likely be used.

 Indicator (d).
-Transgender and intersex residents entering Western Massachusetts Reentry Center would be asked about their feelings of safety and where they would feel more comfortable being housed.
+Transgender and intersex residents entering McGrath Reentry Center would be asked about their feelings of safety and where they would feel more comfortable being housed.
 Page 8 of Policy 900.00 states, "A transgender or intersex resident's own views with respect to his or her (if applicable) own safety shall be given serious consideration."
-CRJ and Western Massachusetts Reentry Center management staff confirmed that a short time after admission, transgender or intersex residents would be met with to discuss their needs as it relates to providing a comfortable setting from which they can participate in the program.
+CRJ and McGrath Reentry Center management staff confirmed that a short time after admission, transgender or intersex residents are met with to discuss their needs as it relates to providing a comfortable setting from which they can participate in the program.
 It was reported the facility would meet with the transgender clients individually to determine what was needed to support their feeling safe in the environment both before placement and in the first days after arrival.
-The facility did not have a transgender individual in the current population for the Auditor to interview.
-There was one case over a year ago according to the PREA Coordinator and the Contract Oversight Manager where the resident stayed for approximately 3 weeks.
-During the time the management worked with the client and other residents to ensure the most comfortable setting.
-The reported trans-female was housed in a room for female residents.
+The facility did have a transgender individual in the current population for the Auditor to interview.
+The resident supports that she had a meeting on the first day and had phone conversations with the facility in advance of admission.

 Indicator (e).
-Transgender or intersex residents referred to Western Massachusetts Reentry Center would be housed in one of the smaller rooms to provide the most significant privacy level.
+Transgender or intersex residents referred to McGrath Reentry Center would be housed in one of the smaller rooms to provide the most significant privacy level.
 Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) (page 9) ensure the resident's ability to shower and change by themselves.
-The policy states, "transgender and intersex residents will be given the opportunity to shower separately from other residents."
-In Western Massachusetts Reentry Center each room has an internal private bathroom for one person at a time.
+The policy states, "Transgender and intersex residents will be given the opportunity to shower separately from other residents."
+In McGrath Reentry Center each housing floor has a bathroom.
+The current transgender resident was housed near a bathroom with a single shower.
+She reports that she put a sign up when she is in the bathroom so they are aware and that the other residents have been supportive of her.